savormix/msfs-neofly-aircraft-data-extractor/README.md

 - **Q: Why are airliners shown with -1 passengers?**

   A: Not enough data available (to SimConnect or in general) to report an accurate number.
+- **Q: Why is the cargo version of DC-6 shown with 1 pax?

+  A: MSFS only reports a single copilot station, the rest are cargo stations.
+No stations for engineers or other flight crew.
 - **Q: The type/category/pax number/max range for aircraft X is completely wrong!**

   A: [Raise an issue](https://github.com/savormix/msfs-neofly-aircraft-data-extractor/issues)

 ## Changelog

+### Version 1.1.3

+- Further adjustments to pax calculation

 ### Version 1.1.2